Future Samsung Galaxy phones may get this fingerprint sensor

 Here's why:

-The top five phone OEM's can reasonably be considered Samsung, Apple and a few Chinese phonemakers like Huawei, Oppo and Xiaomi.
+The top five phone OEMs can reasonably be considered Samsung, Apple and a few Chinese phone makers like Huawei, Oppo and Xiaomi.
 Synaptics could be working with any one of these companies, but some are more likely than others.
 For example, it's unlikely that Synaptics is working with Apple due to the fact that Apple has ditched fingerprint scanning for the iPhone X and went solely with its new Face ID.
-Apple's SVP of hardware engineering Dan Riccio explained in an interview that Touch ID was never coming to the iPhone X, and rumors say that next year's iPhones will stick to Face ID.
+Apple's SVP of Hardware Engineering Dan Riccio explained in an interview that Touch ID was never coming to the iPhone X, and rumors say that next year's iPhones will stick with Face ID.

-That narrows this list to four, and out of that list we think that Samsung is the most likely candidate.
+That narrows this list to four, and out of those, we think that Samsung is the most likely candidate.
 Samsung and Synaptics have a history of working together dating back to 2005 with the Samsung B310.
-Synaptics is a known Samsung manufacturing partner, and when it announced the FS9100 optical fingerprint sensor there were rumors that it could come to the Galaxy S8.
+Synaptics is a known Samsung manufacturing partner, and when it announced the FS9100 optical fingerprint sensor, there were rumors that it could come to the Galaxy S8.
 That didn't happen.

 Samsung declined to comment on this story.